-Sets the smoothing factor for the least time (PRO) load balancing method, using the previous value when calculating the average response time according to the formula of the exponential weighted moving average.
+Sets the smoothing factor for the least time (PRO) load balancing method, using the previous value when calculating the average response time according to the exponential weighted moving average formula.

 The larger the specified number, the less new values influence the average; if 90 is specified, 90% of the previous value will be taken, and only 10% of the new value.
-Acceptable values range from 0 to 99 inclusive.
+Valid values range from 0 to 99 inclusive.

-The respective moving averages are presented as connect_time (time to establish the connection), first_byte_time (time to receive the first byte of the response), and last_byte_time (time to receive the complete response) in the health object of the server among the stream upstream metrics in the API.
+The respective moving averages are presented as connect_time (connection establishment time), first_byte_time (time to receive the first byte of the response), and last_byte_time (time to receive the complete response) in the server's health object among the stream upstream metrics in the API.